floooh/floooh.github.io/_posts/2017-07-29-sokol-gfx-tour.md

   by their shader variable names
 - ...while other 3D APIs and shader languages allow to manually declare a bind slot
-- for some 3D APIs the content of uniform blocks is irrelevant, only their size matters
+- for some 3D APIs the internal structure of uniform blocks is irrelevant, only their size matters

 #### Pipeline Creation Parameters: